dlbewley/demo-virt/networking/diagram.md

 The network name as found in the NAD.spec.config.name is used as the selector to identify the appropriate bridge for a given network via the bridge mapping.

 The `name` in the config of a Network Attachment Definition defines "a network".
 Any NADs which grant access to this "network" must be the same.
+The name of the NAD its self is only consequential when assigning it to an interface via Multus.

 ```mermaid
 graph TD;